-NAMB built off of the Engage24 evangelism initiative by creating Engage24 workshops that took place across North America in 2017.
-Cities included Raleigh, Columbia, and Cincinnati.
-More workshops have been planned for 2018.
-Pastors who have witnessed flourishing evangelism ministries in their churches seek to share their strategies and their passion with all who attend one of these workshops.
+NAMB continues to offer Engage24 workshops that took place across North America in 2018.
+Workshops will be hosted in Arizona, Michigan and Virginia in 2019.
+During these events, pastors who have witnessed flourishing evangelism ministries in their churches seek to share their strategies and their passion with all who attend.